VRM

 • VRM 3.x = exploitability tag integration for per-asset-type risk scoring.

-• Collaborating with CNAs to standardize tags and rationale.
+• Collaborating with CNAs and GNAs to standardize tags and rationale.

 • Inviting vendors and researchers to pressure-test and refine the approach.